bxparks/rpn83p/USER_GUIDE.md

 limited to 12 digits.

 It is assumed that most people will work with relatively small numbers in BIN mode.
-If they need to work with larger binary numbers, perhaps the HEX mode can be used instead.
-There are two hacky workarounds:
+If they need to work with larger binary numbers, there may be two hacky workarounds:

 1. Enter the numbers in HEX instead of BIN.
 2. Split the BIN numbers in groups less than 12, then use the shift operators